Device catalog¶

 Device bays (chassis nesting)¶

 A parent chassis (blade enclosure, FEX parent) declares device bays on its type (Components → Device bays) and sets Subdevice role: parent; blade/child models set child (usually 0U).
-Devices of the parent type get concrete bays stamped, and the device page's Ports tab shows a Device bays table — Install… puts a whole child device in a bay (it keeps its own ports, IPs and lifecycle; the bay records where it physically lives).
+Devices of the parent type get concrete bays stamped, and the device page's Hardware tab shows a Device bays table — Install… puts a whole child device in a bay (it keeps its own ports, IPs and lifecycle; the bay records where it physically lives).
 Unlike modules, a bay's occupant is an independent device.

 Types can also tick Exclude from utilisation (blanking panels, cable management): they render in elevations but don't count toward the rack's used-units number.